Wajih-O/mouse-pointer-controller/README.md

     2 - Extract face, eye landmark, head position -> then estimate gaze 3 - Controls the mouse using the x,y from the gaze estimation and a MouseController + output and store the detection

+    :param models_root_dir : root directory for the (xml/bin) models
+    :param input_type: input type, supports: "video" or "cam"
+    :param input_file: data source when the type is set to video
+    :param model_precision: model precision (default FP16)
+    :param sample_size: to limit the frames number to consume from the input source
+    :param output_directory: output directory for the generated artifacts control video capture and benchmarking data

 ----------------------------------------

 Usage: mouse_controller.py start [options]